Videkourias/Employee-Assignment-System/README.md

 Allows admin users to move employee users to various locations, created by the admins. <br>
 In future, will allow 3rd user type (location) to send requests for admin users to view and provision employees as necessary. <br>
-Built using Flask and MySQL.
+Built using Flask, Jinja, and MySQL.